Mateusz-Grzelinski/handheldcamera/README.md

   - [How to check my IP address?](http://www.howtofindmyipaddress.com/)

 # Warning:
-  - this is my first addon in Blender
   - addon still in development
   - animation will override existing keyframes
   - only one object is supported (I do not plan any mocap setup)
   - **the phone app does not exists yet.** The addon is being developed as term project and server side is being developed using Rasperry PI/Arduino and the app must wait.
-If you want to contribute contact me: czubaka111@gmail.com